 - to violate any law of any applicable jurisdiction, including, without limitation, laws governing antitrust, encryption, export/import control, intellectual property, obscenity, privacy, securities, and telecommunications;

 - to commit any tortious or wrongful act;

-- to post, send or receive defamatory, harassing, libelous, obscene, pornographic or threatening materials, or private information without the consent of the individual(s) involved;
+- to post, send or receive or private information without the consent of the individual(s) involved;

 - to post, send or receive any content, including, without limitation, text, graphics, images, computer programs, links and “meta tags,” that violates any copyright, patent, trademark, trade secret or other intellectual property right of a third party;